Chisom0089/Covid-19-Analysis/README.md

 # DATA CLEANING AND EXPLORATION
 The datasets are made up of three different tables; The confrimed cases, Death and Recovered cases which contains different columns and values.
 The data cleaning and preparation was done using Microsoft Excel Power Query Editor.
 I ensured the quality of the dataset by removing unneccessary/empty columns, checked for correct data types.

 The three datasets were merged together to get a consolidated datasets which was used for analysis and visualization.
 I created the year, month and day values from the date columns using the Year, Month and Day Funtions respectively.
+I also got the daily confirmed, death and recovered cases.
+After the data cleaning process, I loaded 330,328 rows and 11 columns of data to the excel worksheet.
+I created new worksheet for data visualization and Analysis.

 # INSIGHTS
 1. United States, India, Brazil, France and Germany have the highest prevalence of the COVID-19 Pandemic